 Mountain Estate Santa Rosa Winery and Vineyard

 Fred Fisher (from Detroit) and his sister discovered this site (ranging in elevation from about 1200 to 1500 feet above sea level), a very short drive from Rincon Valley in Santa Rosa in the western hills of the Mayacamas mountains; they purchased the property in 1973.
 The family were already friends with the McCrea’s, the founders of Stony Hill Vineyard – also in the Mayacamas mountains and were somewhat familiar with the region before their purchase.
 The original piece purchased was 200 acres with Fred taking ownership of 100 acres and his sister of the other half of the property.
 At the time the site had no electricity, running water or even a road through the property – and it was not planted to grape vines either.
-The family cleared out a portion of land and planted 20 acres of vines in 1973/1974 – one section is now referred to as the Wedding Block – appropriately named because this is next to the Wedding Garden where Fred and Juelle (maiden name Lamb – she is originally from Holladay, Utah) were married in the summer of 1975.
-And another block is named Whitney’s Vineyard after their first born daughter Whitney.
-Today a total of 30 acres of vines grow on site.
+The family cleared out a portion of land and planted 20 acres of vines in 1973/1974; one section is now referred to as the Wedding Block – appropriately named because this is next to the Wedding Garden where Fred and Juelle were married in the summer of 1975.
+Juelle’s maiden name is Lamb; she is originally from Holladay, Utah.
+Her father Robert was a well-respected orthopedic surgeon.
+And another block is named Whitney’s Vineyard after their first-born daughter Whitney.
+Today a total of 30 acres of vines are planted on site.